tehilabadi/MoonLanding/README.md

 ## How to install and run the code
 Perform a clone to the code by clicking on the green cursor and copying the link.
-Run the git clone command along with the project link and run the main file located in the "Bereshit_101" class
+Run the git clone command along with the project link and run the main file located in the "Bereshit_101" class <br />

-Ariel Yifee
+Ariel Yifee <br />
-Tehila Abadi
+Tehila Abadi <br />